dxoverdy/Alpha2MQTT/README.md

 ```

 ## Writing
 The AlphaESS documentation mentions two methods to write to registers, "Write Single Register" and "Write Data Register."
 Alpha2MQTT supports both.
 That said, when I started developing Alpha2MQTT I presumed Write Single Register was an easier way to write a two-byte register, requiring only a value, however my inverter never responds to any Write Single Register request.
-The documentation on how to make a request and obtain the response is below, however it is only provided as 'Guidance.'
+The documentation on how to make a request and obtain the response is below, however it is only provided as *Guidance*.
 Write Data Register works with any two or four byte register and so for me, for my Smile B3 at least, is the go-to function.

 ### Write Raw Single Register
 Publish MQTT messages to: